Staunton Mall

-Staunton Mall was a shopping mall in Augusta County, Virginia, United States.
-It was slightly outside the city limits of Staunton, Virginia.
-Opened in 1968 as Staunton Plaza, it originally featured J. C. Penney, Montgomery Ward, Woolworth, and Safeway as its major stores.
+Staunton Mall was a shopping mall in Staunton, Virginia, United States.
+Opened in 1968 as Staunton Plaza, it originally featured JCPenney, Montgomery Ward, Woolworth, and Safeway as its major stores.
 An expansion plan between 1985 and 1987 enclosed the formerly open-air property while adding Leggett (now Belk) as a third department store and renaming the property to Staunton Mall.
 The mall underwent a number of anchor store changes throughout the late 1980s and early 1990s: Safeway became an outlet store for Sears, then Goody's and Gold's Gym, while Woolworth was converted to Stone & Thomas and then to Peebles, and Montgomery Ward became Steve & Barry's.
 The mall lost many inline stores throughout the 21st century, and passed through several owners before closing on January 1, 2021.

 History

 Construction of Staunton Plaza began in 1966.
 The first tenant to open was a Montgomery Ward department store, which opened for business in September 1968, followed by a Safeway supermarket one month later.
-Other major tenants of the original center included J. C. Penney, Woolworth, and Peoples Drug.
-The mall, developed by Rosenfeld Realty, consisted of an open-air concourse connecting the J. C. Penney and Montgomery Ward stores, with approximately 300000 sqft of mall shop space and parking for about 2,000 cars.
+Other major tenants of the original center included JCPenney, Woolworth, and Peoples Drug.
+The mall, developed by Rosenfeld Realty, consisted of an open-air concourse connecting the JCPenney and Montgomery Ward stores, with approximately 300000 sqft of mall shop space and parking for about 2,000 cars.
 J. C. Penney opened for business in April 1969, following a fire at their previous location in Staunton three months prior.
 The Staunton Plaza location was the chain's 21st in the state of Virginia.

 Safeway closed both its Staunton Plaza store, and a second in nearby Waynesboro, Virginia, in late 1982 after members of the United Food and Commercial Workers entered a labor dispute with the chain, combined with increased competition from another non-union supermarket that had locations in both towns.
 In 1984, their space at the mall was sold to Sears, which operated it as an outlet store specializing in overstocked merchandise from other Sears stores and catalog merchants.